 While the rating tool will be updated from time to time, project teams are only required to adhere to the Submission Guidelines for the rating tool that their project is registered under.
 If the project team chooses, a later version can be used.
 Project teams are not subject to clarifications or amendments made as part of a revision unless registered for that rating tool version.

-If a project is registered under a previous version of the Green Star – Design & As Built rating tool, the applicant may choose to formally update the version of the rating tool (for example, move from version 1.0 to 1.1), to achieve the project's certification.
-For additional details on this process, contact the Sustainability Services team.
+If a project is registered under a previous version of the Green Star – Design & As Built rating tool, the applicant may choose to formally update the version of the rating tool (for example, move from version 1.1 to 1.3), to achieve the project's certification.
+For additional details on this process, contact the Market Engagement team.